Little Art Celebrates 90 Years by Char Daston

 The theatre was purchased by the Art Theatre Guild of Scottsdale, Arizona, and became the Little Art Theatre in 1955.
 Ellen and Rod Hoover purchased the building in 1990.
 From 1987-1990 the Little Art was owned by Antioch College under the leadership of then college president Alan Guskin.
 From 1990 to 1997, the business was owned by Antioch College professor Jon Saari.

-After managing the Little Art for twenty years, Jenny Cowperthwaite purchased the business in 1998, and now serves as Executive Director.
+After managing the Little Art for twenty years, Jenny Cowperthwaite purchased the business in 1998, and served as Executive Director until 2020.

 October 2009 marked a new era for the theatre, organizing as a 501 (c)(3) non-profit corporation.
 In 2012 the Little Art Theatre Association launched a successful major capital campaign to upgrade and entirely remodel the theatre, adding digital projection and sound, full accessibility, new seats, improved sight lines, and a contemporary “industrial chic” lobby with an expanded concession stand.

 Fondly thought of as “The Little Theatre That Could” the Little Art continues its long history of showing the best in independent, foreign, classic, documentary and mainstream movies.